Ellie190/Database_Systems_Tutor/README.md

 - **Employees Database Structure:** https://dev.mysql.com/doc/employee/en/sakila-structure.html

 **Overview** <br>
-- Created an Employees database on MySQL workbench using the downloaded *Employees DB on GiHub*
+- Created an Employees database on MySQL workbench using the downloaded *Employees DB on GitHub*
 - Performed feature engineering on joined tables to obtain Hire Age and Current Age, Monthly and Daily salary, break down dates into Day, Month and Year.
 - Utilized Data Visualisation to figure hiring patterns, acceptable, satisfying and lasting salaries and average work years.
 - Built a dashboard to showcase results